Parasol Framework

 TotalClientsINTIndicates the total number of clients currently connected to the socket (if in server mode).

-In server mode, the netsocket will maintain a count of the total number of clients currently connected to the socket.
+In server mode, the NetSocket will maintain a count of the total number of clients currently connected to the socket.
 You can read the total number of connections from this field.

 In client mode, this field is always set to zero.